Tips for Fixing HDCP Errors playing iTunes Store HD Video/Movies:

 If using any other non-standard/USB Display related addons - remove them as a test.
 (Test w/o any other display related addons/connections other than a known HDCP monitor)

-If using Display Mirroring/Airplay, try only a single directly connected display.
+If using Display Mirroring/Airplay, try using only one directly connected display.

 If none of that applies and you're certain your display is HDCP compatible, try changing the display resolution to a lower setting (i.e. if a 1920x1200 display, try 1920x1080 (1080P), or less as a test).
 Seems like an odd tip, but some have said this solved the HDCP error problem and afterwards were able to change back to the native/higher resolution without HDCP errors.
 (Makes me wonder if there was a display prefs issue/corruption previously.)

 In some cases nothing may help, and remember that older displays may not be HDCP compatible, including some older Apple Cinema Displays.
 (I saw some posts that seemed to think that if the display supported HD resolutions, it was also HDCP compliant - but that's not a given.
 Many older displays have native 1080P or higher resolution but do not support HDCP - aka High-bandwidth Digital Content Protection.)

 iTunes 11.3.1 addresses a problem where subscribed podcasts may stop updating with new episodes and resolves an issue where iTunes may become unresponsive while browsing your podcasts episodes in a list.